7Factor/katas/go/README.md

 ## Running Tests

 Run `./test.sh`.
-We use ginkgo/gomega for our testing suite.
+This will run ginkgo in watch mode.
 Feel free to use the native go test suite if you prefer.